xlladdins/xll/docs/Excel4MacrosE-G.md

     > 280.

   - > If position\_num is omitted, FPOS returns the current position of
-    > the file—that is, the number corresponding to where the next
+    > the file&mdash;that is, the number corresponding to where the next
     > character will be read from or written to.

->
+> &nbsp;

 Whenever you read a character from or write a character to a file, the file's position is automatically incremented.